hritesh-saha/Shin_Teki/README.md

 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass truffle migrate --reset
 ```
+## Blockchain Migration Notes

+### Copying `shin.json` After Migration

+1. **After every migration**, a new `shin.json` file is generated in the backend.
+2. Copy the contents of the newly generated `shin.json`.
+3. Paste the copied content into the `shin.json` file in the frontend.
+4. Ensure the frontend `shin.json` always has the latest contract details.

+### Keeping Ganache Open

+- **Ganache must remain open** in the background while working with blockchain.
+- Closing Ganache may result in losing contract deployments and requiring re-migration.
+- If Ganache is restarted, re-run migrations and update the frontend `shin.json`.

+Always follow these steps to ensure seamless blockchain interactions! 🚀

 ## Usage
 - Run the application and upload a video or use a webcam to capture signs.